Skip to main content

 ORDER BY relevance DESC;

 MySQL's full-text search is simpler to set up but less flexible.
-You cannot weight different columns easily, the stemming is more basic, and phrase search support is limited compared to PostgreSQL's tsquery syntax.
+You can't weight different columns easily, the stemming's more basic, and phrase search support is limited compared to PostgreSQL's tsquery syntax.

 Verdict: PostgreSQL offers more control and better results for full-text search.
-MySQL is simpler if your needs are basic.
+MySQL's simpler if your needs are basic.

 CTEs and Window Functions

-Common Table Expressions (CTEs) and window functions are essential for modern SQL.
-Both databases support them now, but the implementations differ.
+Common Table Expressions (CTEs) and window functions are table stakes for modern SQL.
+Both databases support them now, but the implementations differ in subtle ways.

 Recursive CTEs